-UV-C disinfection is the ultimate proactive disinfectant to wipe out germs.
+UV-C light disinfection is the ultimate proactive disinfectant to wipe out germs.

 Universal Janitorial Services, is currently testing the use, effect and safety of disinfecting with commercial application of UV-C light.
 You can follow our test results here as we find out if the UV-C light technology is ready for commercial use on customer sites.

 As we look around, we see shapes, objects, etc. Based on visible light, whether picked up from natural or manmade sources, we can see color.
 But below that color spectrum, there is a different wavelength of light produced through electromagnetic radiation.
 The first set is UV-A light and UV-B light.
 These penetrate through the atmosphere.
 When buying sunglasses, we should always look for UV-A and UV-B rated sunglasses.
 That UV-A light helps us produce Vitamin D naturally (so very important during COVID-19), and helps us regulate insulin and calcium metabolism, and also boosts immunity, cell health, and even improves blood pressure.
 But too much of a good thing is bad too.
 It can cause cancer, cause skin issues, damages eyes, can cause a bad sunburn, and too much will reverse your immune system.